clpi/jot.lua/book/src/intro.md

-# word.lua
+# down.lua

 ## Intro

-`word.lua` is a simple ORM for Lua.
+`down.lua` is a simple ORM for Lua.
 It is designed to be simple to use and

 ## Is it for you?